binhnhu1409/Cybersecurity_NetworkHardening/README.md

 If no action is taken to address these vulnerabilities, the organization is at risk of experiencing another data breach or other attacks in the future.

 You will write a security risk assessment to analyze the incident and explain what methods can be used to further secure the network.

+## Tasks have been completed:
+- [x] Identify some common network hardening tools that can be implemented to protect the organization’s overall security.
+- [x] Select a specific vulnerability that the company has and propose different network hardening methods in the [report](https://github.com/binhnhu1409/Cybersecurity_NetworkHardening/blob/main/Security%20%20report.pdf)